likewise/vivado-docker/README.md

 Sometimes `--bind 127.0.0.1` is needed in addition to this.

+### Ubuntu 20 or Mint 21

+This branch is tested on a Debian 12 host with podman 4.3.1.
+Previous work on Mint 21 (Ubuntu 20 based).

 ## Build instructions

 Run `make build` to create the container image, however: